Jean-MarcHarvengt/TeensyCEC/README.md

 # Teensy Console Emulators Collection
 4 game consoles are currently supported:
 Atari2600 (teensyvcs), Philips Videopac/Odyssey (teensyo2em), Colecovision (teensycolem) and NES (teensynes).<br>
-2 computer cores currently supported:
+and 2 computer cores:
 Zx80/Zx81 (teensy81) and Zx Spectrum (teensyspeccy)

 All emulators support both ILI9341 TFT and VGA output using the uVGA library https://github.com/qix67/uVGA
 <br>
-Can be compiled at 144MHz,180MHz qnd 240 MHz (180MHz is best for all!), only NES requires 240Mhz for better performances.
+Can be compiled at 144MHz,180MHz and 240 MHz (180MHz is best for all!), only NES requires 240Mhz for better performances.